Are you looking for things to do in Akumal, Mexico?

 If rainfall is a concern, then heading between the months of February and April will give you the best chance of a rain-free trip.

-However, I will state that even if it does rain on your trip, these showers typically last a few hours, and are a much-needed cool-off from the hotter temperatures.
+Even if it does rain on your trip, these showers typically last a few hours and are a much-needed cool-off from the hotter temperatures.

 Another important point to mention is the tropical storm season.

 Due to its close proximity to the Caribbean Sea, Akumal and many other destinations in the Riviera Maya get a season of more wild weather, typically between the months of June and September.